MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/deploy-azure-scaleset.md

 1. In the **Deployment conditions** dialog for the environment, ensure that the **Trigger** section is set to **After release creation**.

-1. Enter a name for the release definition and save it.
+1. Enter a name for the release pipeline and save it.

 1. Create a new release, select the latest build, and ensure that the application has been deployed correctly and has generated the VHD.